Mergers and Acquisitions

 Point-to-Point Integration - Inadequate for M&As

-Following mergers and acquisitions, many organizations venture to take on integration with custom code.
+Following mergers and acquisitions, many organizations start integrating their systems with custom code.
 Custom code requires experienced developers to create custom point-to-point integrations between specific applications, services, systems, and databases.
-This approach, although feasible for small companies with only a couple of endpoints, is impractical for businesses with ten or more applications to integrate with, especially so for two merging companies.
+This approach, although feasible for small companies with only a couple of endpoints, is impractical for businesses with ten or more applications to integrate, and especially so for two merging companies.
 Very quickly, custom code becomes “spaghetti code” - complex, fragile, and difficult to manage, vulnerable to breakage at the slightest modifications.
-Although point-to-point integration solves a near term problem, it complicates matters when integrating two companies.
+Although point-to-point integration solves a short-term problem, it complicates matters when integrating two companies.

 Simplifying Integration with MuleSoft Anypoint Platform

-MuleSoft offers a next generation platform for the New Enterprise to connect and transform businesses after mergers and acquisitions.
-The Anypoint™ Platform is comprised of a set of technology products to help create connectivity across the business ecosystem.
-With CloudHub, MuleSoft’s cloud integration platform as a service (iPaaS), merging companies can easily connect cloud based and on-premises applications with ease.
+MuleSoft offers a next-generation for enterprises to connect and transform businesses after mergers and acquisitions.
+Anypoint™ Platform creates connectivity across the business ecosystem.
+With CloudHub, MuleSoft’s cloud integration platform as a service (iPaaS), merging companies can easily connect cloud-based and on-premises applications with ease.
 CloudHub supports various use cases, including:

-- Cloud to enterprise integration: Inheriting on-premises applications and databases is common after mergers and acquisitions, making it important integration and secure connectivity across the cloud and on-premises through a single platform.
+- Cloud to enterprise integration: Inheriting on-premises applications and databases is common after mergers and acquisitions, making it important to integrate and secure connectivity across the cloud and on-premises through a single platform.

 - API enablement: M&As make way for new, innovative technology.
-With API enablement, businesses can make their services available over a REST API to support web portals, mobile devices, tablets, and partners.
+With a thoughtful API strategy, businesses can make their services available over REST APIs to support web portals, mobile devices, tablets, and partners.

 - Social enablement: Stay connected with existing and newly acquired customers or allow for seamless collaboration among new and existing employees with social enablement.
 Moreover, social enablement allows the right information to be shared with the right people when they need it most - across departments and teams.

-- Anypoint Studio: Design on a single drag and drop interface environment and deploy to either CloudHub or Mule ESB
+- Anypoint Studio: Design on a single drag and drop interface environment to write once and deploy anywhere

 - Anypoint Connectors: Create instant API connectivity to hundreds of popular services and applications on-premises or in the cloud with out-of-the-box connectors.